CycloneDX/cdxgen/README.md

 This attribute can be later used for various purposes.
 For example, [dep-scan](https://github.com/appthreat/dep-scan) use this attribute to prioritize vulnerabilities.
 Tools such dependency track, unfortunately, do not include this feature and hence might over-report the CVEs.

-Use a tool like jq in this case to produce a json containing only the required components and ingest the same to dependency track.
+By passing the argument `--required-only`, you can limit the SBoM to only include packages with the scope "required", commonly referred to as production or non-dev dependencies.

 For go, `go mod why` command is used to identify required packages.
 For php, composer lock file is used to distinguish required (packages) from optional (packages-dev).